Boost Your Testosterone Numbers Naturally

 Regarding the table above, note that:

-- My Testosterone, Serum, Free Testosterone and DHEA numbers are within the Lab Range, albeit on the low side, but are well below the lowest number of the range recommended by LEF, which I think are more optimal.
+- My Testosterone, Serum, Free Testosterone and DHEA numbers are within the Lab Range, albeit on the low side, but are well below the lowest number of the range recommended by LEF, which I think are more ideal.

 - My Pregnenolone and Dihydrotestosterone numbers are below the range cited by either the Lab or LEF.

 - My Estradiol number is near the mid-mark of the Lab range, but just under bottom of the LEF Range.
-This appears to be quite good.
+This appears to be good.

 According to a study cited by LEF, men with serum estradiol levels between 21.80 and 30.11 pg/mL – the ideal range touted by LEF — had the fewest deaths.
 Those with estradiol levels of 37.40 pg/mL or above experienced death rates 133% above those in the ideal range, and the lowest estradiol group with estradiol levels under 12.90 pg/mL suffered a 317% increased death rate.